dmitrii-semenov/morse-coder-decoder/README.md

 ### Team members

-* Dmitrii Semenov (responsible for top level simulation, debugging, VHDL programing)
+* Dmitrii Semenov (responsible for the top level simulation, debugging, VHDL programing, hardware description)
-* Roman Lunin (responsible for VHDL programing, github design)
+* Roman Lunin (responsible for VHDL programing, github design, software description)

 ## Theoretical description and explanation

-Our task was to create a valid Morse code receiver and sender.
-At the beginning of the development of our project, we had several ideas for implementing a solution to our problem.
-The first idea for the receiver was to have the user specify combinations of dots and dashes using switches, for which we would require 10 switches (since the maximum combination length is 5 dashes).
-But we decided to refuse this idea and solve the issue in a different way.
-Our second idea was for the user to enter combinations using the buttons located on our `nexys-a7-50t` board.
-A dot would be a short press on the button (short press could be controlled by RGB LEDs, meaning the user would know when to release the button for only the dot to count), a long press would mean a dash.
-And in this way, the user could enter the desired combination and display a letter or number on a 7-segment display, and in case of an error, easily reset everything using the reset button.
-Also for the Morse code sender, we decided to use buttons where the user types the necessary symbols in the same way and sends using the "send" button.
-This idea seemed to us much more interesting and better for the implementation of our project.
+Our task was to create a functional Morse code receiver and sender.
+At the development stage of our project, we had several ideas for implementing a solution to our problem.
+The first idea was to have the user specify combinations of dots and dashes using switches(for the `sender` mode), for which we would require 10 switches (since the maximum combined length of one symbol is 5 dashes).
+However, we decided to refuse this idea and find a different solution.
+Our second idea was to enter combinations using the buttons on our `nexys-a7-50t` board.
+A dot would be a short press on the button (a short press could be controlled by RGB LED, meaning the user would know when to release the button for only the dot to count), and a long press would mean a dash.
+Moreover, in this way, the user could enter the desired combination and display a letter or number on a 7-segment display.
+In case of an error, there is a possibility to reset everything using the reset button.
+The Morse code receiver would be built using signal value counters.
+Thus no user actions are required for this mode.
+This idea was much more exciting and better for implementing our project.

 ## Hardware description of demo application